rendered-obsolete/rendered-obsolete.github.io/_posts/2018/2018-09-09-native-assembly.md

     var pushSocket = factory.CreatePusher("ipc://test", true);
 ```

-And now I can load native binaries from anywhere I like.
+And now we can load native binaries from anywhere.

-Out of curiousity, I wondered if I could add a reference back to the pinvoke, and after the native library had been successfully called use it directly:
+Out of curiousity, if we add a reference back to the pinvoke assembly, can we call pinvoke directly once the native library had been loaded:
 ```csharp
 Native.Msg.UnsafeNativeMethods.nng_msg_alloc(out var msg, UIntPtr.Zero);
 ```